Rahua Ocllo: Reign of Huáscar

-At the time of her Huayna Capac’ death in 1527, she, her daughter and his entire harem, was in Quito with him.
+At the time of her Huayna Capac’ death in 1527, she, her daughter, and his entire harem were in Quito with him.
 Her spouse had willed his throne to his illegitimate son, her stepson Atahualpa, but her own son Huáscar had the will overturned, executed his fathers’ executors, and claimed the throne for himself.
 He then ordered for his mother, sister and the rest of the harem to be brought to Cuzco, as he wished to follow the ancient custom to marry his sister, to even more ensure that his own blood line would be completely legitimate.

 The wedding was performed with some difficulty.
 Rahua Ocllo had initially refused to give her consent to it, which was crucial for it to take place.
 Her reason is reported to have been personal discontent with Huascar, and disapproval of his execution of her late husband's executors.
 She is reported to have favored the illegitimate son of her spouse, Atahualpa, who had been brought up in her household, before Huascar.
 As the wedding was important for the succession to continue undisturbed, this presented a problem for Huáscar.
 She was finally forced to consent, and the wedding and coronation could take place.